United States

 3. Personality: All the Siamese, All the Time

-The Balinese personality is the Siamese personality — which is a significant statement, as the Siamese is one of the most intensely people-oriented and communicative breeds in the world.
+The Balinese personality is the Siamese personality — which is a significant statement, as the Siamese is among the most people-oriented and communicative of domestic cat breeds.

 Vocal and Expressive

-The Balinese is one of the most talkative cat breeds in existence.
+The Balinese is a highly talkative breed.
 It has a large vocabulary of vocalizations and uses them constantly and expressively.
 It will tell you when it is hungry, when it wants attention, when it is lonely, when it disapproves of something you have done, and when it simply feels like having a conversation.
 The voice is typically softer and less harsh than the modern Siamese, but it is just as frequent and just as insistent.

 Intensely Bonded